 The early years

 In the first years of the Company, Professor's Bayley's work to characterise the structure of protein nanopores was combined with expertise and intellectual property from collaborators including Dan Branton, Dave Deamer and Mark Akeson, at global institutions including Harvard, Boston University and the University of California Santa Cruz.
-Since these foundational years, Oxford Nanopore's internal, multidisciplinary teams of hundreds scientists have continued to innovate in multiple disciplines related to nanopore sensing, in order to bring the only nanopore sequencing technology to market, and continue to improve that technology.
+Since these foundational years, Oxford Nanopore's internal, multidisciplinary teams of hundreds of scientists have continued to innovate in multiple disciplines related to nanopore sensing, in order to bring the only nanopore sequencing technology to market, and continue to improve that technology.
 Oxford Nanopore's intellectual property portfolio now includes more than 1,000 patents and patent applications, the majority generated by internal R&D, but complemented with key in-licenced IP from collaborators.